Skip to Main Content

 1. Utilizing your FAES medical and prescription drug coverage while outside of the US: You

-are only covered in a true emergency situation.
+are only covered in a true emergency.
 The FAES medical and prescription plan only

-covers emergency care outside of the US.
+covers emergency care outside the US.
 To help define what constitutes emergency care, please

 see below: